What is the Law School Admissions Test (LSAT)?

 Buy LSAT SuperPrep I and SuperPrep II.
 LSAC's Superprep series features 3 full-length exams with explanations for every single question, including why the right answer is right and the wrong answers are wrong.
 Buying both books means you will have over 600 questions with explanations written and vetted by those who actually wrote the exam, all for less than $100.
 LSAC also offers books of 10 actual LSATs for use in practice.
 These exams do not include explanations, but are a great practice resource.

-Arizona State University has partnered with the Princeton Review to offer ASU students free or discounted test preparation resources.
+Princeton Review - Arizona State University has partnered with the Princeton Review to offer ASU students free and discounted test preparation resources

 Eligibility requirements for free online test prep courses: